 Supporting your backdrop

 Whichever type of backdrop you choose, you’ll need to hang it.
 If you want to save space and money you can pin or tape any of these backdrops to your wall.
 However, depending on your materials, you may cause some damage to your wall.
 The more professional-looking solution (although it’s only you who will see it) is to use a backdrop support kit.
-This is a light-weight frame, usually made of aluminum tubing.
-The side supports are similar to light stands but have a threaded bolt protruding from the top.
+This is a lightweight frame, usually made of aluminum tubing.
+The side supports are like light stands but have a threaded bolt protruding from the top.
 The backdrop is hung from a crossbar, which is then fixed to the supports.

 3. Home video studio lighting